 If you have 6 months or more before your next trip, why not just buy that ticket?
 Chances are the price for tickets to your preferred destination are still low so far in advance.
 My husband and I were alerted of an Air France special to Paris a few months ago and went out on a limp and just bought the tickets with no idea if we would be able to afford the trip by the time our booked date got here or without a clue of where we would be staying.
-But whether we are ready or not those non-refundable tickets have been bought, which means that trip is going to happen.
+(Side note: Fate was cruel enough to send us Irma and the trip was postponed by the airline.
+So Paris is in the books for this year instead) But whether we are ready or not those non-refundable tickets have been bought, which means that trip is going to happen.
 This gives us the drive we need to save for the rest of the trip.
 “I wish” now becomes “I must”.

 Savvy is as savvy does